agg23/Sila/README.md

 You must obtain these keys from the Twitch developer portal, with your own registered application: https://dev.twitch.tv/console/apps.
 You must create a "Confidential" client with `http://localhost` as your OAuth redirect URL.
 We choose "Confidential" here as Twitch does not allow unauthorized clients to access certain key APIs unless it comes from a "Confidential" client.
 So while it's wrong to ship a private key with the application, we have no choice.

 ## FAQ

-### Why is Sila not available in the App Store?

-After several frustrating rounds of submissions to the App Store, it seems like Apple is not going to approve the app for some reason.
-Among other issues, App Review stated that Sila was "too similar to the website", and does not warrant being an app.
-I obviously think this is ridiculous, and it's very disappointing that I can't properly share Sila with people.

-In the meantime, you can get it via TestFlight at: https://testflight.apple.com/join/tvPhZZ8w

 ### Why "Sila"